 "Prêt-à-porter Hong Kong Collection 2020"

-We're on the verge of losing our democracy like Hong Kong is about to lose it.
+We're on the verge of losing our freedom.
 We have no armies to protect our freedom but we are an army of seven billion consumers ...
 Imagine what this kind of power can do for the benefit of all of us.

 The genesis of this work

 The century of humiliation (Chinese: 百年耻辱), started with the First Opium War in 1839 led by the British Empire, US, and others.
 The goal was to open up the huge Chinese market and become the dominant force in East Asia.
 Large parts of the population were made dependent on British opium from India, which had a devastating effect on culture and the stability of China.
 Currently, It is interesting that the new world power China has not only opened up the West as a market but is also the largest producer of synthetic drugs and has been flooding the West for several years, poisoning parts of the population.
 The story repeats itself in an ironic way.
-Although that is comprehensible to everyone today, the chief populist of the US continues to provoke and humiliate China and their leader likes to play the game because he knows that he is sitting on the longer lever.
-Instead of comparing their wimps, they should seek consensus for the people they claim to represent... but the times have changed!
-People have traded their freedom for the convenience of cheap consumer goods, status symbols and shallow entertainment.
+Although that is comprehensible to everyone today, the chief populist of the US continues to provoke and humiliate China and their leader.
+He likes to play the game because he thinks that he is sitting on the longer lever.
+Instead of comparing their wimps, they should seek consensus for the people they claim to represent.

 I used a photo as the basis for this collage, which I took at Fashion Week Berlin in 2013.
 But it could be a catwalk somewhere else in the west today.
 Because most labels have their collections largely produced in China anyway, or in the case of the Italian “Pronto Moda” business model where poorly paid Chinese workers (approx. 30/50,000) produce Italian fashion in sweatshops in Prato near Florence.
 It's Local, it's Pronto, import duty-free, it comes probably with sustainability and eco-labels because there is no transport from China-So it's Qualità-Made in Italy.
 Capisci cosa intendo?
 E basta!
 The allusion of the CGI collage is based on the power claims of the new world power China against the West.
 We have helped China become a world power with our hunger for cheap consumer goods and greed for profit.